Hooded falcon, Qatar

 Smoking is prohibited in all closed public spaces including educational institutions, healthcare facilities, public transport, malls, restaurants and government buildings.

-It is illegal to vape/use an e-cigarette or import vapes into the country.
-You can be arrested and punishments can include a fine, a custodial sentence or deportation.
+It is illegal to vape or use an e-cigarette.
+Police can arrest you and courts can impose a fine, a prison sentence or deportation.

 Illegal drugs and prison sentences

-There is zero tolerance for drugs-related offences in Qatar, including some medications which are legal in other countries, but illegal in Qatar.
-See bringing medication into Qatar
+There is zero tolerance for drugs-related offences in Qatar.
+Some medications that are legal in other countries are illegal in Qatar.
+See guidance on medications that you can bring into Qatar.

 Penalties for using, trafficking, smuggling and possessing drugs (even residual amounts) are severe.
-Punishment can include lengthy custodial sentences, heavy fines and deportation.
+Punishment include lengthy prison sentences, heavy fines and deportation.

 Using cameras and binoculars